btnguyen2k/consu/README.md

 ## Sub-packages

-- [reddo](reddo/): utilities to convert values using Golang's reflect.
+- [reddo](reddo/): utility functions to convert values using Golang's reflect.
+- [semita](semita/): utility functions to access data from a hierarchy structure.

 ## License